Andrew011002/dotfiles/README.md

 # Dotfiles

-This repository contains my personal dotfiles for setting up my development environment, which includes configurations for Neovim, Tmux, Zsh with Oh My Zsh, Powerlevel10k, and Git.
+This repository contains my personal dotfiles for setting up my development environment, which includes configurations for Neovim, Tmux, Zsh with Starship, and Git.

 ## Dependencies